This post has been updated for 2020.

 The late summer months mark the closing stretch of a four-letter word loathed by students and employers alike: internships.

 Maybe my math is a bit fuzzy there (actually I’m sure it is because I’m a numbers guy), but these resume-building, supplemental hiring opportunities are rarely held in high esteem by either side — especially when you attach the word “unpaid” to it.

 Many students have wasted entire semesters and summers in internship programs lacking structure, engagement, and legitimate real-world experience.
 The same is true for businesses that have actually lost productivity to interns who are uninspired, impatient, or just uninterested in the company.
 (But I’m getting college credit for this, right?)

 As a rapidly-growing company in the tech marketing space, we place a great deal of time, energy, and resources into developing young talent.
 We CAN’T afford a bad experience for either side, which is why we CAN afford paid internships.

 The benefits for students go far beyond a regular paycheck (though for 18-22-year-olds, that certainly helps).
-A recent study by the National Association of Colleges and Employers found that 63 percent of students who had completed paid internships secured job offers after graduation, compared to only 37 percent of those who had worked unpaid internships.
-Furthermore, students with paid internship experience made roughly $16,000 more in their first jobs than their counterparts.
+In 2019, 66 percent of students who had completed paid internships secured job offers after graduation, compared to only 43.7 percent of those who had worked unpaid internships.
+Many paid interns also expect to make more money than unpaid interns once they get their next job.